FAM300: Externship in Family Medicine

 This experience will provide medical students with a diverse exposure to community medicine and public health in Philadelphia.
 The elective can be shaped to the individual interests of the student.
 There are two primary frameworks for the elective:

-1) a two-four week exposure to public health venues;
+- Two-four week exposure to public health venues

 During the two-four week exposure to public health venues offering, students will rotate with Family Medicine residents during their Community Medicine block rotations.
 Students will have opportunities to experience United Community Clinics, Unity Clinic, Occupational Medicine, Prevention Point Philadelphia, Mazzoni Center, community-based geriatric health promotion and transitions in care programs, Hospice and primary care home visitations, Federally Qualified Health Centers, and school-based health initiatives.
 For students interested in service-learning opportunities, we can offer faculty mentorship for a structured service-based rotation supporting existing departmental-community partnerships or student-community partnerships that have already been developed or those currently seeking to develop collaborative partnerships.
 Students will be expected to complete independent reading assignments or lecture attendance related to relevant content in community medicine and public health.

 FAM400: Sub-Internship in Family Medicine